johnrjj/conduit/README.md

 ### Roadmap

 I'll be adding support for [Matching](https://0xproject.com/wiki#Matching) as soon as [this proposal](https://github.com/0xProject/ZEIPs/issues/2) is implemented.
 I personally think the matching strategy will lead to a better UX (atomic, no race conditions, faster relay feedback), but currently requires large upfront capital.
-Matching engine will use sorted sets on top of red-black trees.
+Matching engine will use sorted sets on top of red-black trees and will be configured as a separate strategy.